Kobzol/hardware-effects/write-combining/README.md

 ## Write combining
+> (**Inconclusive**) As noted by [this issue](https://github.com/Kobzol/hardware-effects/issues/1), this is probably not actually caused by write combining.
+If you have a better idea (number of parallel streams that the hardware prefetcher can handle?), please let me know!

 This example demonstrates write combining present in modern processors.
 CPUs have write combining buffers that try to fill a whole cache line before sending it for a write into cache/memory to reduce bus bandwidth stress/usage.